akhanalcs/sharepoint/README.md

 ### Install a code editor
 I'm using JetBrains Rider.

+TypeScript is the primary language for building SharePoint client-side web parts.

 ### Install development toolchain prerequisites
 The SharePoint Framework development and build toolchain leverages various popular open-source tools.
 While most dependencies are included in each project, you need to install a few dependencies globally on your workstation.